Fly the High Untrespassed Sanctity of Space

 SUBSCRIBE: Have a Leadership Mint delivered to your E-mail every business day.
 It’s free.
 Just click the SIGN ME UP box in the upper left column.

-This entry was posted on April 27, 2012 at 12:03 am and is filed under Creativity.
+This entry was posted on April 27, 2012 at 12:03 am and is filed under Perception.
 Tagged: Albert Einstein, Einstein climbing mountains, High Flight poem, John Gillespie Magee, laughter-silvered wings, poem about flying, riding a beam of light, slip the surly bonds.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.